AlmasB/FXGL/README.md

 # FXGL
-Simple and easy to use 2D gaming library based on JavaFX 8
+Simple and easy to use Java 2D gaming library based on JavaFX 8

 # Usage
 Download the latest .jar file under jar/ and add it to the build path